 The Town Council assumed responsibility for the verges and public open spaces in 2018.
 We will take on the management of further areas as the town grows.
 In the areas we currently have responsibility for, we oversee grounds maintenance.
 This is made more difficult because of the damage caused by the parking of vehicles.
 Subsequently, the cost of repairing this damage must be covered by the Town Council’s element of the Council Tax.
 The Town Council requests that people stop driving and parking on verges.

-The Town Council has been awaiting the delivery of the allotment lands for some time.
+The Town Council had been awaiting the delivery of the allotment lands for some time.
 Thankfully, this has now happened, the first allotment site is called Crannaford Allotments, and has been signed off.
 The ownership and management of the site has passed to Town Council.
-The residents who have been allocated plots have completed their tenancy agreements.
 Furthermore, the creation of second allotment site called Southbrook Allotments in the future is ongoing.

 There is a waiting list, managed by the Town Council, for those who wish to have a plot.
 If you want to put your name on the waiting list, please contact the Council Offices.